myelsk/rg-app/README.md

-This is a simple todo application created as test work for [RubyGarage](https://rubygarage.com.ua/)
+This is a simple todo application created as test work for [RubyGarage courses](https://rubygarage.com.ua/)

 You able to: